top of page

 Understanding COGS in Construction for Financial Success

-Cost of Goods Sold, or COGS, is one of the most important factors in a building company's financial health.
+COSG stands for Cost Of Goods Sold, is one of the most important factors in a building company's financial health.
 COGS is an important part of accounting because it affects your income statements, your tax obligations, and your gains in the end.

 Understanding COGS is the first step toward efficient cost management.
 In construction, COGS stands for the direct costs of making the goods that your business sells.
 This includes things like raw materials, labor costs, and direct factory overhead costs.